 11.02 Performance Indicators

 Licensees submit PI data on a quarterly basis.
-The PI data for a quarter are submitted to the NRC approximately 21 days after the end of that quarter. .
+The PI data for a quarter are submitted to the NRC approximately 21 days after the end of that quarter.
+If a greater-than-Green PI is reported, a parallel PI finding will be issued with the same color as the PI.
+This parallel PI finding becomes the Action Matrix input, with a start date being the first date of the quarter for which the data were collected.

-Example 11.02-1: A licensee submits its PI results to the NRC on April 21st.
+Example 11.02-1: A licensee submits its PI results for the first quarter to the NRC on April 21st.
+For PIs that exceed a safety-significant threshold, a parallel PI finding will be issued with a start date of January 1st.

 When new PI data are received and become Action Matrix inputs for the applicable quarter, the PI inputs should be considered with any other Action Matrix inputs that are applicable during that quarter to determine the appropriate Action Matrix column and associated actions.

 Example 11.02-2: A White Mitigating Systems Cornerstone finding was closed after 1Q20YY.
 The licensee submits a White Mitigating Systems Cornerstone PI on April 21, 20YY.
-Because the and the White finding is still an Action Matrix input for that quarter, the plant would remain in Column 2 for two White inputs in the same cornerstone.
-If there were an additional White finding or in 1Q20YY, then the plant would transition to Column 3 in 1Q20YY, and an IP 95002 supplemental inspection would have to be performed.
+Because the parallel White PI finding would have a start date of January 1st and the White finding is still an Action Matrix input for that quarter, the plant would remain in Column 2 for two White inputs in the same cornerstone.
+If there were an additional White finding or parallel PI finding in 1Q20YY, then the plant would transition to Column 3 in 1Q20YY, and an IP 95002 supplemental inspection would have to be performed.

 PIs are not intended to be monitored on a real time basis.
 However, the regional office may take the appropriate action if, based on current inputs, a PI will cross a performance threshold at the end of the quarter.
 Appropriate actions can include supplemental inspection planning, scheduling and informal communication with the licensee.
 However, the plant does not change columns in the Action Matrix until the final PI data are submitted, reviewed and posted following the end of the quarter, and any formal communication with the licensee should not indicate the future Action Matrix column designation except in an assessment follow-up letter.

-If a safety-significant PI returns to the Green performance band in a subsequent quarter, the PI is .
+If a safety-significant PI returns to the Green performance band in a subsequent quarter, the PI is reported as Green on the ROP public website, the parallel PI finding remains open and the licensee remains in the higher column of the Action Matrix until the licensee satisfies the objectives of the appropriate supplemental inspection.

-. .
+When a licensee satisfies the objectives of the appropriate supplemental inspection, the parallel PI finding will be closed and no longer count as an Action Matrix input as of the date of the exit meeting, or re-exit meeting, if applicable, after the final inspection report and assessment follow-up letter are issued, similar to the closure of safety-significant inspection findings.
+If the PI continues to be safety significant, e.g., White, the PI will be reported as such on the ROP public website, but the plant will still transition to a lower column of the Action Matrix based on closure of the parallel PI finding if there are no other Action Matrix inputs.